Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Methods and Model

-where $C$ is a constant big enough to make the constraint satisfied whenever the binary variable $y^{(\text{out})}(j',j,s)$ takes the value of $1$.
+where $C$ is a constant big enough to make the constraint satisfied whenever the binary variable $y^{(\text{out})}(j',j,s)$ takes the value of $1$: in this case, $j'$ goes first, so the constraint should be trivially satisfied.
+Otherwise speaking, the constraint should only be active for $y^{(\text{out})}(j',j,s)=0$.
 (Constraints of this structure are often termed as big-M constraints in this context.)
-In our implementation we calculate and use the smallest suitable value of $C$ given particular $d_{\max}$ value, i.e.
+In order to find the smallest value of $C$ for this to hold, we can exploit the bounds on the time variables in Equation~\eqref{eq:tvars}): we have